Winterizing an Inground Pool

 4. Test and Balance Your Pool Water

-The key to a successfully closing and reopening a pool lies in the water balance.
+The key to successfully closing and reopening a pool lies in the water balance.
 This one step will save you lots of time and money when you go to open your pool again next spring.
 Start by testing the water, paying close attention to the Total Alkalinity, pH, and Calcium Hardness levels.
 If they aren't in range, make adjustments as necessary.

 Keep Total Alkalinity in the 80–120 ppm range, depending on the type of primary sanitizer used.
 It should be between 80–100 ppm for sodium hypochlorite, calcium hypochlorite, or lithium hypochlorite, and between 100–120 ppm for dichlor, trichlor, and bromine sanitizers.